opengeospatial/ogcapi-features/extensions/transactions/README.md

 # Overview

-This directory contains [OGC](https://www.ogc.org)'s extensions to "OGC API - Features" for handling transactions on features.
+This directory contains extensions to [OGC API - Features](https://ogcapi.ogc.org/features/) for handling transactions on features.
 Two classes of transactions are specified.

 * **OGC API - Features - Part 4: Create, Replace, Update and Delete**